yashk2810/jekyll-now/about.md

 permalink: /about/
 ---

-I'm a final year undergraduate student at Pune Institute of Computer Technology.
-I am passionate about
+I'm a final year undergraduate student at Pune Institute of Computer Technology majoring in Computer Engineering.
+I have done an internship at E2open working on retail analytics and maximizing the sale of an item by optimizing its price.

-### More Information

-Alace to include any other types of information that you'd like to include about yourself.
+Moreover, I have participated in machine learning contests on Analytics Vidhya.

+I have worked on Deep learning(CNN's, RNN's) also.
+Check out my <a href="https://github.com/yashk2810"  target="_blank">github</a>.

+Deep learning is changing the industry and applying it in every aspect of our lives would be revolutionary.
+I want to be a part of that journey.

 ### Contact me